By: iamAldonLopez | April 26, 2019

 - Again the Maldives is an Islamic country and so expect the following:

 - No alcohol is available unless you are in a private island resorts

 - Women can’t wear swimwear unless they are on a designated ‘bikini’ beach – on other beaches, shorts and t-shirts will be required (even when swimming)

 - Women must wear clothes that cover their shoulders and knees

-Ultimately, my holiday in Maldives is quite pricey but still within my budget.
+Ultimately, my holiday in the Maldives is quite pricey but still within my budget.
 I always believe once you travel you have to make the most of it.
-I don’t like the feelings of regretting things that I never done when I have a chance.
-Again, if you plan a trip to Maldives make sure you book ahead of time so you can have a cheaper offer from airfare to accommodation.
+I don’t like the feeling of regretting things that I never have done when I have a chance.
+Again, if you plan a trip to the Maldives make sure you book ahead of time so you can have a cheaper offer from airfare to accommodation.

 Thank you for reading!
 If you want to see more photos and videos about my Maldives trip you can visit on my Facebook account and YouTube account.
 See you in my next article!